drowe67/codec2-dev/README_fsk.md

-README_fsk.txt
-David Rowe
-Created Jan 2016
+# README_fsk

 A FSK modem with a non-coherent demodulator.
 Performance is within a fraction of a dB of ideal.
 The demodulator automagically estimates the tone frequencies and tracks frequency drift.

 Credits
 -------

 The Octave version of the modem was developed by David Rowe.
 Brady O'Brien ported the modem to C, and wrote the C/Octave tests.

 Quickstart
 ----------